Skip to main content

 Native Range

-Native to southern Chile and Argentina — humid temperate forests and scrubland near the Strait of Magellan.
-Naturalized in western Ireland, UK, New Zealand, and parts of the Pacific Northwest.
+Native to southern Chile and Argentina near the Strait of Magellan, growing in humid temperate forests and coastal scrubland from sea level to middle elevations in the southern Andes.
+Naturalized from cultivated stock in western Ireland (where it is commonly used as hedging), coastal UK, New Zealand, and parts of the Pacific Northwest.

 Suggested Uses